Fansided

 The answer to that question is yes, the Tokyo Series games do count towards the regular season.
 Yes, even as other teams compete in spring training games on March 18 and 19.

-This will be the fifth time in history that the MLB regular season began in Japan.
+This is the fifth time in history that the MLB regular season began in Japan.
 The first time was in 2000 when the New York Mets took on the Cubs.
 The last time the season started in Japan was in 2019 with the Oakland Athletics facing the Seattle Mariners.

 MLB began seasons outside of the United States and Canada nine other times, including last year when the Los Angeles Dodgers took on the San Diego Padres in Seoul, South Korea.
 The other locations included Monterrey, Mexico (1999, Colorado Rockies vs. San Diego Padres), San Juan, Puerto Rico (2001, Texas Rangers vs. Toronto Blue Jays), and Sydney, Australia (2014, Los Angeles Dodgers vs. Arizona Diamondbacks).